mayasdaydreams/mayas-daydreams/content/blog/bigsur2024/index.md

 I'm a little bit weirdly obsessed with this race, but it turns out that I'm not alone in that.
 I feel like I got a taste of the experience that I was craving.
 The only sounds at one point were my footsteps and the waves hitting the rocks down below.
 It was beautiful and I felt strong.
 I had a plan for when I would eat my little snack, I knew exactly when I wanted to take a walking break.
 Much to my amazing luck that was also the point where the big 12k photo op was, so my pictures make it look like I just went on a nice seaside stroll, looking for mermaids.

 ---
-All of May 2024, I will be participating in weblog posting month created by Annie Greens (look up actual username)
+All of May 2024, I will be participating in weblog posting month created by <a href="https://weblog.anniegreens.lol/weblog-posting-month-2024">Annie Greens</a>

-For a list of other participants, go here
+For a list of other participants, <a href="https://weblog.anniegreens.lol/weblog-posting-month-2024/participators">go here</a>

-For a list of my topic ideas and some rules I wrote for myself, go here
+For a list of my topic ideas and some rules I wrote for myself, <a href="/weblogpomo2024/">go here</a>

 Post 1/31